 Good day, my wonderful SEO warriors!
 Schema.org is one of the new SEO processes and strategies we teach here at Search Engine Academy.
-What is schema, you ask?
-Go to that link, read it, then come on back, umkay?
+What is schema.org, you ask?
+In short, it’s a tool for generating HTML microdata that makes your rich snippets easier for Google to categorize.
+If you want a more detailed explanation, go to this link, read it, then come on back, umkay?

 Remember, by using this markup language, there’s a possibility that content will be featured in the Google SERPs, so make it good!